Quartz/Chartbuilder/react-svg-todo.md

 	- [X] Render y axis
 	- [X] Spacing
 	- [ ] Multi-series chart grids with Names axis should default to bars
+		- NS: this is current chartbuilder behavior, we currently don't discriminate btwn a paste and small data edit so we respect the user's type decision, so if they say "line" then paste in new data it will go with line. would have to change how to detect new data and parse it
 - [X] Chart grid XY
 	- [X] Render lines/dots/cols
 	- [X] Render y axis